Toy: Age compression

-Age compression is the modern trend of children moving through play stages faster than was the case in the past.
+Age compression is a term used by some researchers and commentators to describe a perceived trend in which children move through play stages at earlier ages than in previous decades.
 Children have a desire to progress to more complex toys at a faster pace, girls in particular.
 Barbie dolls, for example, were once marketed to girls around 8 years old but have been found to be more popular in recent years with girls around 3 years old, with most girls outgrowing the brand by about age 7.
 The packaging for the dolls labels them appropriate for ages 3 and up.
 Boys, in contrast, apparently enjoy toys and games over a longer timespan, gravitating towards toys that meet their interest in assembling and disassembling mechanical toys, and toys that "move fast and things that fight".
 An industry executive points out that girls have entered the "tween" phase by the time they are 8 years old and want non-traditional toys, whereas boys have been maintaining an interest in traditional toys until they are 12 years old, meaning the traditional toy industry holds onto their boy customers for 50% longer than their girl customers.

 Girls gravitate towards "music, clothes, make-up, television talent shows and celebrities".
 As young children are more exposed to and drawn to music intended for older children and teens, companies are having to rethink how they develop and market their products.
 Girls also demonstrate a longer loyalty to characters in toys and games marketed towards them.
 A variety of global toy companies have marketed themselves to this aspect of girls' development, for example, the Hello Kitty brand and the Disney Princess franchise.
 Boys have shown an interest in computer games at an ever-younger age in recent years.